How to Batch Transcribe Multiple Videos at Once

 4. Export in Bulk

-Use VidNotes' export features to download all transcripts in your preferred format at once, rather than exporting one at a time.
+Use VidNotes' export to download all transcripts in your format at once, not one at a time.

 5. Set Up a Regular Workflow

-• Weekly: Collect all videos recorded that week
+• Weekly: gather all videos from that week

 • Review transcripts: Monday morning